 Under the terms of the Credit Agreement, borrowings are subject to eligibility requirements including maintaining (i) net income after taxes of not less than \$750,000 on a trailing four quarter basis as of the end of each calendar quarter beginning with the four quarter period ended December 31, 2010; and (ii) a ratio of total liabilities to tangible net worth of not greater than 1.25 to 1.0 at any time.
 Any amounts outstanding under the line of credit will bear interest at a fixed or fluctuating interest rate as elected by NAI from time to time; provided, however, that if the outstanding principal amount is less than \$100,000 such amount shall bear interest at the then applicable fluctuating rate of interest.
-If elected, the fluctuating rate per annum would be equal to 2.75% above the daily one month LIBOR rate as in effect from time to time.
-If a fixed rate is elected, it would equal a per annum rate of 2.50% above the LIBOR rate in effect on the first day of the applicable fixed rate term.
+If elected, the fluctuating rate of 2.50% above the LIBOR rate in effect on the first day of the applicable fixed rate term.
+Any amounts outstanding under the line of bear of bear on the first day of the applicable fixed rate term.
 Any amounts outstanding under the line of credit must be paid in full on or before November 1, 2012; provided, however, that we must maintain a zero balance on advances under the line of credit for a period of at least 30 consecutive days during each fiscal year.
-Amounts outstanding that are subject to a fluctuating interest rate may be prepaid at any time without penalty.
-Amounts outstanding that are subject to a fixed interest rate may be prepaid at any time in minimum amounts of \$100,000, subject to a prepayment fee equal to the sum of the discounted monthly differences for each month from the month of prepayment through the month in which the then applicable fixed rate term matures.
+Amounts outstanding that are subject to a fluctuating interest rate may be prepaid at any time in minimum amounts of \$100,000, subject to a prepayment fee equal to the sum of the discounted monthly differences for each month from the month of prepayment through the month in which the then applicable fixed rate term matures.

 Our obligations under the Credit Agreement are secured by our accounts receivable and other rights to payment, general intangibles, inventory, equipment and fixtures.
-We also have a foreign exchange facility with Wells Fargo in effect until November 1, 2012.
+We also have a foreign exchange facility with Wells Fargo in effect until November 1, 2012, and with Bank of America, N.A. in effect until March 15, 2012.

-On December 31, 2010, we were in compliance with all of the financial and other covenants required under our credit facility.
+On September 30, 2011, we were in compliance with all of the financial and other covenants required under the Credit Agreement.

 On September 22, 2006, NAIE, our wholly owned subsidiary, entered into a credit facility to provide it with a credit line of up to CHF 1.3 million, or approximately \$1.4 million, which was the initial maximum aggregate amount that could be outstanding at any one time under the credit facility.
-This maximum amount is reduced annually by CHF 160,000, or approximately \$170,000.
-On February 19, 2007, NAIE amended its credit facility to provide that the maximum aggregate amount that may be outstanding under the facility cannot be reduced below CHF 500,000, or approximately \$532,000.
-As of December 31, 2010, there was no outstanding balance under this credit facility.
+This maximum amount is reduced annually by CHF 160,000, or approximately \$178,000.
+On February 19, 2007, NAIE amended its credit facility to provide that the maximum aggregate amount that may be outstanding under the facility cannot be reduced below CHF 500,000, or approximately \$557,000.
+As of September 30, 2011, there was no outstanding balance under this credit facility.